slsa-framework/slsa/docs/spec/v1.0/distributing-provenance.md

     published to a third-party transparency log that exists outside the source repository and package registry.
 Not only are transparency logs such as [Rekor from Sigstore](https://github.com/sigstore/rekor) guaranteed
-    to be immutable, but they typically also more easily enable monitoring.
+    to be immutable, but they typically also make monitoring easier.
     Requiring the presence of the attestation in a monitored transparency log during verification helps ensure the attestation is trustworthy.